NYU students call the band “Ching Chong Song” racist — protest @ the Jeffrey Lewis show last night

 The band “Ching Chong Song” opened for Jeffrey Lewis @ NYU last night (less than a block away from where Arcade Fire was playing inside a church).
 There was a student protest outside the show.
 This press release explains it all:

-NYU STUDENTS STOP RACIST SLUR IN NYC MUSIC SCENEGothamist also just threw up a post about this.
+NYU STUDENTS STOP RACIST SLUR IN NYC MUSIC SCENE

 Greenwich Village, NYC – Last night, 20 New York University students held an educational rally to demonstrate against “Ching Chong Song,” a Brooklyn indie-folk band.
 (Both band members are Caucasian).
 The NYU students stood outside the band’s performance to pass out flyers educating attendees of the offensiveness of the phrase “ching chong.”